Getting the right combination for your skin

 - Use the treatment on all acne affected areas of the face while avoiding the sensitive areas

-- If you do encounter dryness or irritation, use the treatment every second day / night for the first three to four weeks.
-After four weeks the skin usually adapts and you can then move to daily use.
+- If you do encounter dryness or irritation, use the treatment every second or third day / night for the first three to four weeks.
+After four weeks, the skin usually adapts and you can then move to daily use.
 If your skin still won’t tolerate the treatment every night, using it every other night will still provide benefits but more likely, to a lesser degree.